tpscash/tpscash.github.io/_posts/2016-04-21-git-basics.md

 A lightweight tag is very much like a branch that doesn't change - it's just a pointer to a specific commit.

 A annotated tag is stored as full objects in the Git database.
-It is checksummed; contains the tagger name, email, and date; has a tagging message; and can be signed and verified with GNU Privacy Guard (GPG). **It is generally recommended that you create annotated tags so you can have all these information; but if you want a temporary tag or for some reason don't want to keep the other information, lightweight tags are available too.
+It is checksummed; contains the tagger name, email, and date; has a tagging message; and can be signed and verified with GNU Privacy Guard (GPG). **It is generally recommended that you create annotated tags so you can have all these information**; but if you want a temporary tag or for some reason don't want to keep the other information, lightweight tags are available too.

 ### Annotated Tags